teverett/kSearch/README.md

 # kSearch

-A simple local search engine built on [ElasticSearch](https://www.elastic.co/)
+A simple local search engine built on [ElasticSearch](https://www.elastic.co/).  kSearch includes a threaded file system indexer which recursively reads files and indexes them into Elastic.
+There is also an automatic updater which deletes files from Elastic which have been deleted from the filesystem.
+The automatic updater also reindexes files which have changed on the file system since they were last indexed into Elastic.

 ## License